Skip to content

 More Info

-Event Driven Automation (EDA) - VS Code Extension
+Nokia EDA (Event Driven Automation) - VS Code Extension

-Manage and monitor EDA (Event Driven Automation by Nokia) resources in Kubernetes directly from Visual Studio Code.
+Manage and monitor EDA (Event Driven Automation by Nokia) resources directly through the EDA API from Visual Studio Code.
+Whenever possible data is streamed over WebSockets for a more responsive experience.
 This extension provides a convenient UI to view EDA namespaces, CRDs, system components, pods, alarms, deviations, and transactions — plus handy commands for editing and applying resources.

 screencast